Keep your new gifts safe beyond the holidays

 - BCAA offers discounts if you bundle your BCAA Home Insurance and BCAA Optional Car Insurance.

 - Ensure you’re getting value by weighing out product features and exclusions, not just price.
-Get a BCAA Home Insurance quote now.
+If there's customizable coverage options, these are also a great way to tailor your insurance and get the coverage that's right for you.
+Get a no-obligation BCAA Home Insurance quote now to learn more about what's included in our comprehensive home insurance.

 - Take measures around your home to prevent theft, damage or loss.
-You may qualify for BCAA Insurance discounts if you’re claims free.
+You may qualify for further BCAA Home Insurance discounts if you’re claims free or have monitored alarms and safety systems.

-- Bicycle and other sporting equipment (golf, skis, snowboard, etc.)
+- Bicycles and other sporting equipment (golf clubs, skis, snowboards etc.)

 - Gift cards